-Long Term Rental Assistance (Dade County):
+Long-Term Rental Assistance (Dade County):

 If you have been diagnosed with AIDS, the City of Miami operates a Long Term Rental Assistance (LTRA) program that assigns cases to Care Resource for our housing specialists to manage.
 Check the City’s website for an opportunity to apply for their waiting list.
-We have staff at all locations that are experts in local rental markets and may be able to assist you with your housing questions.
+We have staff at all locations who are experts in local rental markets and may be able to assist you with your housing questions.

 OTHER ASSISTANCE PROGRAMS

 Care Resource case management and navigation staff provide assistance and guidance in identifying and applying for various county, state, and federal benefit programs.
-Discuss your needs with our staff, so we can assist you in accessing these valuable services.
+Discuss your needs with our staff so we can assist you in accessing these valuable services.
 Listed below are some of the programs available.